de-soot/TF2-FPS-Config-With-Launch-Options/README.md

 # TF2 FPS Config + Launch Options

-Made for Team Fortress 2 players who want to run the game on potatoes.
+Made for Team Fortress 2 players who want to run the game with potatoes as their PC.

 ## Usage
 1) Download and place `autoexec.cfg` into `...\SteamApps\common\Team Fortress 2\tf2\cfg`